 - Set aside a regular time to spend studying Civil Procedure.
-Plan to dedicate the majority of your preparation time to completing the worksheets for this class and TWEN quizzes.
-These worksheets need to be completed far enough in advance of class so that you will be able to apply your understanding to the class hypotheticals. - Come to class ready to apply the rules, statutes and jurisdictional concepts assigned for the day.
+Plan to dedicate the majority of your preparation time to completing the Click & Learn assignments.
+These assignments need to be completed far enough in advance of class so that you will be able to apply your understanding to the class hypotheticals. - Come to class ready to apply the rules, statutes and jurisdictional concepts assigned for the day.
 The worksheets are designed to provide you with a basic working knowledge of the assigned materials.
 We will use our class time to see how the Rules, statutes and jurisdictional principles operate in simulations that mimic real-world litigation. - Expect to work with others.
 In legal practice, you will work in groups in a variety of settings.
-You will be working in a group in class this semester during in-class activities and on some out-of-class projects related to a mock lawsuit.
+You will be working in a group in class this semester during in-class activities.
 Develop a relationship with the members of your class group and work with each other to prepare for class.
 We will be working on developing good group dynamics throughout the course. - Seek out help early on.
 I am always available to meet with you.
-If you find that you are not getting the questions on the worksheets correct or that you are having difficulty reading, interpreting, or applying the course materials, please come see me.
+If you find that you are not understanding the questions on Click & Learn (after reading the explanations) or that you are having difficulty reading, interpreting, or applying the course materials, please come see me.